What strategies do you use to acquire new clients?

 Animated Explainer Videos: Creation Guide & Examples

-Now that you understand the basics behind why video works, it’s time to get down to business and come up with a plan to incorporate these multimedia assets into your content marketing strategy.
+Now that you understand the basics behind why video just works, it’s time to get down to business.
+To incorporate these multimedia assets, you’ll first need a plan that involves your content marketing strategy.

-Although the production process will take a bit more effort than a traditional blog post, image, or infographic, there is no doubt that the ROI will be higher too.
+Although the production process of an explainer video will take a little longer than a traditional blog post, image, or infographic, there is no doubt that the ROI will be higher.

 Example #1: Write An Awesome Script

-When it comes to creating content that will be engaging, shareable, and that’ll inspire conversions, your first course of action needs to be the planning phase.
+When it comes to creating content that will be engaging, shareable, and highly-converting, your first need to plan.
 For video, this means writing a script.

 Make sure to clearly define goals about the purpose, tone, and overall look of your video before you start the writing process.
 Knowing what effect you want to achieve with the video will allow the production team to make the right creative choices, injecting the correct dose of branding for maximum impact.